ninjapiraatti/Warp/readme.md

 # Warp
 A Handy Wordpress Development Theme.

 The whole thing is based on Eddie Machado's Bones: http://themble.com/bones.
-It's a brilliant theme and probably better than this :)
+It's a brilliant theme and probably better than this :) At the moment this is very much a work in progress.

 License: WTFPL
 License URI: http://sam.zoy.org/wtfpl/